starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 ![continuous-deployment-to-nano-server-in-azure-p3-003]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-p3-003.jpg)

+Lastly, if you go into the Jobs view of the Azure Runbook, you should see a job running or completed that was triggered by the addition of the Webhook in GitHub.
+This is because once a Webhook is added to GitHub, GitHub will attempt to trigger the Webhook to verify connectivity with it's intended endpoint.
+This is sonething you will want to be aware of before adding Webhooks in your Production Environments to ensure you do not accidentally kick off a deployment process because of the wrong event.

+# Retrieve the Webhook URL using the GitHub API (Optional)

-Finally, you can run the command below to see the details of the Webhook in GitHub.
+Run the command below to see the full details of the Webhook in GitHub.

+*Warning: This will display the Webhook URL in clear text.*

 Syntax: